Betsy DeVos defends proposal to arm some teachers after Parkland visit

-"I think to say 'arming teachers' is over-simplification and a mischaracterization, really," she said Wednesday.
+"I think to say 'arming teachers' is oversimplification and a mischaracterization really," DeVos said in a brief news conference after a visit to Marjory Stoneman Douglas High School in Parkland, Florida.

 "I think that the concept is to, for those schools and those communities that opt to do this ... to have people who are expert in being able to defend and having lots and lots of training to do so."

-Her comments came in a brief news conference after DeVos had a "very sobering and very inspiring" visit to Marjory Stoneman Douglas High School in Parkland, Florida, earlier in the day.

-She went to the school to be with teachers and students three weeks after a former student used an AR-15-style rifle to kill 17 people.
-DeVos said she met with some educators and students with the school newspaper.
+DeVos went to the school to see teachers and students three weeks after a former student used an AR-15-style rifle to kill 17 people.

+During the visit, DeVos and principal Ty Thompson laid a wreath outside the fence of the building where the February 14 shooting occurred, and she met some students and teachers, according to the Department of Education.

+The trip was closed to the press, but DeVos was accompanied by a high school newspaper reporter, broadcasting student and yearbook photographer, the department said.

+The visit was designed to cause minimal disruption for students on their first full day back in the school, it said.

-"I was just there to be there, to be with them," she said.
+"I was just there to be there, to be with them," DeVos said.

-DeVos did not take positions on other proposals that students have demanded, such as banning assault weapons.
-She said she had confidence in the Florida legislature to address the issues.
+At her press conference, DeVos did not take positions on other proposals that students have demanded, such as banning assault weapons.
+She said she had confidence in the Florida Legislature to address the issues.

-She did offer praise for the comfort dogs at the school, noting that several students' "faces lit up in an amazing way" when she asked about them.
+She praised the comfort dogs at the school, noting that several students' "faces lit up in an amazing way" when she asked about them.

 'Is it just a photo-op?'